Louisiana Tech vs. UTEP NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Louisiana Tech and its opponents have gone over the current 55.5-point total in four of five games this season.
+- Louisiana Tech and its opponents have combined to score more than 55.5 points in four of five games this season.

-- UTEP's games have gone over 55.5 points in only one opportunity this season.
+- UTEP has combined with its opponents to score more than 55.5 points in one game this season.

-- Saturday's total is 3.7 points lower than the two team's combined 59.2 points per game average.
+- The combined points per game average of the two teams, 59.2, is 3.7 points above Saturday's over/under.

-- This contest's over/under is 0.1 points above the 55.4 these two squads combine to surrender per game this season.
+- This contest's over/under is 0.1 points more than the 55.4 these two squads combine to allow per game this season.

 - Bulldogs games this season feature an average total of 62 points, a number 6.5 points higher than Saturday's over/under.